Rep. Julia Brownley, a Democrat, has won another term representing California's 26th Congressional District, beating Antonio Sabato, a Republican.

 With all precincts reporting, Brownley has 61.9 percent of the vote, followed by Sabato with 38.1 percent.

 Brownley has represented the district in the House since 2013.

-Democrats have gained a majority in the House, with 231 seats in the next Congress.
-In California, 52 of 53 House seats have been decided; five switched hands, all going to Democrats.
+Democrats have gained a majority in the House, with 235 seats in the next Congress.
+All of California's House seats have been decided; seven switched hands, all going to Democrats.

 The district went for Democrat Hillary Clinton in 2016 by a margin of 21.4 points.
 Clinton won California by 30 points.

 Data is from the Associated Press.
 This story may be updated if more information becomes available.
 It is powered by Heliograf, The Post's artificial intelligence system.